 We stayed at the Comfort Inn Sea World/ San Diego Zoo location and it was about a mile away.
-The hotel was very family friendly and offered large rooms which is one reason why we booked it.
-You will find many hotel options close by SeaWorld.
+The hotel was very family-friendly and offered large rooms which is one reason why we booked it.
+You will find many hotel options close to SeaWorld.

 Parking at SeaWorld San Diego

 General parking at SeaWorld San Diego costs $25 per car as of December 2019.
 There is priority parking that will get you a spot closer to the park for $35.
 Another option is to park in the first six rows for $28.

 You can purchase parking vouchers as you pull into the park or if you would like to save time you can buy them online ahead of time.

 Parking was very straightforward.
 We were close enough to walk right into the park without shuttle service.